0cjs/sedoc/ee/ram-rom.md

 JEDEC (I think) pinouts, from Ciarcia, "Build an Intelligent Serial EPROM Programmer," _BYTE_ Oct.
 1986, [p.106][byte-8610-106].

-- Plain suffixes are for 23xxx PROMs and 27xxx EPROMS and EEPROMS unless otherwise noted.
+- Plain suffixes are for 23xxx PROMs and 27xxx EPROMS/EEPROMS.
 - 28xxx series is 5V programmable, except for ID area.
   Pins notably different from JEDEC marked with `●`.

 Chart:

          ¶  Pin addt'ly uses high-V for prog/erase/ID area or similar RBN  RDY/B̅U̅S̅Y̅ or NC

                         28C            28C
-          16  32A   64   64   128  256  512  256
+          16  32A   64   64  128  256  256  512
     ┌──∪                                           ┌───∪
-    │1             Vpp  RBN● Vpp  Vpp  A15  A14●   │1
+    │1             Vpp  RBN● Vpp  Vpp  A14● A15    │1
     │2             A12 ──────────────────── A12    │2
     │3    A7 ──────────────────────────────  A7    │3
     │4    A6 ──────────────────────────────  A6    │4